 Working in London

-Since moving to London in 2001, Christina had taken up the position as head of ballet at D&B School of Performing Arts teaching ballet, body conditioning, and choreographing for the school’s productions.
-She also taught as guest teacher for Birkbeck College and was a ballet teacher for Morley College until 2008.
-Christina is now teaching open and private classes at Danceworks and she is a faculty member of Danceworks Ballet Academy.
+After moving to London in 2001, Christina took up the position of head of ballet at D&B School of Performing Arts.
+There, she taught ballet and body conditioning and choreographed for the school’s productions.
+She also taught as a guest teacher for Birkbeck College and was a ballet teacher for Morley College until 2008.
+Christina also taught for the Danceworks Ballet Academy where, apart from teaching ballet and body conditioning, she also choreographed and set works of great choreographers for the Academy’s productions.
+Christina is now teaching open ballet classes at Danceworks and private classes in Ballet, Body Conditioning and PBT in London.
+All throughout lockdown, Christina has been offering very popular group and private e-lessons in Ballet and PBT via zoom.

 Christina also studied Classics at the Open University and was awarded her Bachelor of Arts degree in 2010.